bbatliner/vex2/docs/intro.md

 #### Confirm Demo

-One of the simplest ways to use Vex is to call `vex.dialog.alert`, `vex.dialog.confirm`, or `vex.dialog.prompt`.
+One of the simplest ways to use vex is to call `vex.dialog.alert`, `vex.dialog.confirm`, or `vex.dialog.prompt`.
 In this demo, we're using `vex.dialog.confirm` to ask the user to confirm the answer to a simple question.

 <a class="demo-confirm hs-brand-button">Destroy the planet</a>
 <div class="demo-result-confirm hs-doc-callout hs-doc-callout-info" style="display: none"></div>